 Contributory base is the same as in the case of employee.

 Contributory base is the same as in the case of employee.

-A maximum contributory base in 2009 was 1 130 640 CZK per year.
-Information on the contribution rates provided in section 2.4.3.
+A maximum contributory base was introduced (1 130 640 CZK per year) and rates were changed (see table in section 2.4.3.)